Peep Show (British TV series): Production

-Writers Jesse Armstrong and Sam Bain met actors/writers Mitchell and Webb during a failed attempt to complete a team-written sitcom for the BBC.
+Writers Jesse Armstrong and Sam Bain met actors/writers Mitchell and Webb during an attempt to complete a team-written sitcom for the BBC.
 They had an old, unproduced script that they wanted to revive called All Day Breakfast and brought in Mitchell and Webb to help out.
-The show did not work out but the four developed as a partnership, and one idea eventually evolved into Peep Show for Channel 4.
-Peep Show was originally conceived as a sitcom in the style of Beavis and Butt-head revolving around two characters watching and discussing television.
+The show was not made, but the four developed as a partnership, and one idea eventually evolved into Peep Show for Channel 4.
+Peep Show was originally conceived as a sitcom in the style of Beavis and Butt-Head revolving around two characters watching and discussing television.
 However, the idea was dropped due to the large expense that airing clips from other shows would bring as well as Mitchell and Webb's fear that, because their characters would only be watching television, "[they] wouldn't be in the show".
+The title of the show is taken from the 1990s comic book series by Joe Matt.

 Instead, Armstrong and Bain opted to produce a more story-based sitcom with an unconventional filming style.
 The events of the two main characters' lives are seen almost exclusively from their own points of view with a voice-over providing their internal thoughts.
 Scenes in the show are sometimes filmed using cameras strapped to the actors' heads, or attached to a hat, to give the viewer a point of view identical to that of the protagonists.
 The quality of footage captured with this method is sometimes poor and the technique was used less and less in later series.
 When head-mounted cameras are not used, scenes are filmed with the camera being held over the actor's shoulder, or directly in front of their face; each scene is therefore shot multiple times from different angles.
 Armstrong and Bain's choice of the style was influenced by the 2000 Channel 4 documentary Being Caprice about the model Caprice Bourret which featured a similar technique that had in turn been copied from the 1999 film Being John Malkovich.
 Bain noted: "So it's a third-hand steal, really.
 We thought it would be great for comedy, hearing someone else's thoughts.
 The voices give you a whole other dimension in terms of jokes."
 The idea for using voice-overs came from a scene in the Woody Allen film Annie Hall in which the true feelings of the characters are conveyed by subtitles.
-The POV technique separates Peep Show from other sitcoms and Mitchell claims that without it Peep Show would be similar to shows like Spaced and Men Behaving Badly.
+The POV technique distinguishes Peep Show from other sitcoms; Mitchell has said that without it, Peep Show would be similar to shows like Spaced and Men Behaving Badly.
+At a 2015 preview screening of the final series, David Mitchell half-jokingly said: "Filming things POV is a stupid way to film things.
+It's much harder to do than the normal way of filming.
+It could not be clearer to me after all these years why no other programme is filmed that way."